kevinmatthes/git-aliases-f18/README.md

 This project carries its current version number in multiple files.
 In order to adjust all of them when preparing a new release, bump2version is employed to increment all version numbers.
 The call of bump2version is incorporated into the build system with this maintenance recipe.
 It takes one argument, `part`, which is handed over to bump2version.

+After the version increment is completed, the changelog will be composesd using the pending changelog entries in [`changelog.d/`](changelog.d/).
+This project uses Scriv in order to maintain the changelog.
+The call to it is hard coded into this recipe, as well.

 ### Removal of Build Artifacts